Improve Creativity with Cyclic Meditation

-The problem solving ability of humans has been a key to their dominance of their environment.
-So, it’s important that we understand it and discover how to train it and maximize it.
 Problem solving most frequently involves logic and reasoning, sometimes along with mathematics.
 In this case focused attention is the key.
 The mind wandering off topic interferes with the concentration required for obtaining the solution.
-But, when a solution does not occur and the individual fails to solve the problem a completely different process transpires producing insight.
+But when a solution does not occur and the individual fails to solve the problem a completely different process transpires producing insight.
 If logic and reason fail, then fanciful and out-of-the box thinking may be needed.
 In this case mind wandering, taking the thought process away from the failed logical strategy, is superior, often producing a solution in a flash, an “aha” moment.
 In this case focused attention prevents the individual from seeing an unusual or creative solution.
 While the mind wandering off topic increases the discursive thinking that is required for obtaining the insightful solution.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Shetkar, R. M., Hankey, A., Nagendra, H. R., & Pradhan, B. (2019).
 Association between Cyclic Meditation and Creative Cognition: Optimizing Connectivity between the Frontal and Parietal Lobes.
 International journal of yoga, 12(1), 29-36.